The best hotels in Boquete

 Boquete Tree Trek Adventure Lodge in Los Naranjos is the only vetted property that sits genuinely inside primary forest, which means you hear toucans from your bed.
 It's priced at $280-420/night so it's a serious commitment, but for hardcore birders it removes a 30-minute taxi from every pre-dawn session.
 Finca Lerida's estate also has excellent birding right on property from dawn.

-Boquete's best neighborhoods
+Boquete's best hotel regions

 The Town Center is fine for budget travelers who want walkability, but if you're here for the scenery, push up toward Alto Quiel or Jaramillo where the cloud forest actually starts.
 Bajo Boquete along the Río Caldera is where most of the serious hotels are, and for good reason.